 "The tarantula, the adder, and the asp will also never change.
 Pain and death will always be the same.
 But under the pavements trembling like a pulse, under the buildings trembling like a cry, under the waste of time, under the hoof of the beast above the broken bones of cities, there will be something growing like a flower, something bursting from the earth again, for ever deathless, faithful, coming into life again like April."

-Text credit for this post and the subsequent ones from Project Gutenberg Australia - with many thanks to them for saving me hours of transcribing.
+Text credit to Project Gutenberg Australia - with many thanks to them for saving me hours of transcribing for these six related posts.